DigiNode-Tools/diginode-tools/README.md

 **Developer Mode:** To install the development branch of DigiNode Tools, use the ```--dgntdev``` flag at launch.
 The ```--dgadev``` flag can be used to install the development branch of the DigiAsset Node.
 WARNING: These should only be used for testing, and occasionally may not run.
 - ```curl -sSL setup.diginode.tools | bash -s -- --dgntdev --dgadev``` or
 - ```diginode-setup --dgntdev --dgadev```

+**Uninstall:** The --uninstall flag will uninstall your DigiNode.
+Your DigiByte wallet will be kept.
+This can also be accessed from the main menu.
+- ```curl -sSL setup.diginode.tools | bash -s -- --uninstall``` or
+- ```diginode-setup --uninstall```

+**Reset Mode**: This will reset and reinstall your current installation using the default settings.
+It will delete digibyte.conf, diginode.settings and main.json and recreate them with default settings.
+It will also reinstall DigiByte Core and the DigiAsset Node.
+IPFS will not be re-installed.
+Do not run this with a custom install or it may break things.
+For best results, run a standard upgrade first, to ensure all software is up to date, before running a reset.
+Software can only be re-installed if it is most recent version.
+You can perform a Reset via the DigiNode Setup main menu by entering ```diginode-setup```.
+You can also use the --reset flag at launch.
+- ```curl -sSL setup.diginode.tools | bash -s -- --reset``` or
+- ```diginode-setup --reset```

 ## Release Notes